vacuumlabs/ledger-fio/ledger-app-fio/doc/ins_sign_tx.md

 | tpid | tpid length | |
 | 0 | 1 | Tpid trailing `0` |

+For both pubkey and tpid we have both length and trailing 0.
+The reason for this is that it makes the code on ledger slightly easier, while it has very little impact on JS code.

 *Serialization*

 The data are serialized as in APDU, except: